Modern Slavery and Human Trafficking Statement

 - Updating the assessment of risks of modern slavery in our business and our supply chain.

-7. Committing to sign up to the Gangmasters & Labour Abuse Authority (GLAA) construction protocol.
+- Committing to working in line with the Gangmasters & Labour Abuse Authority (GLAA) construction protocol.

 This statement is made in accordance with section 54(1) of the UK Modern Slavery Act 2015 and constitutes Woodhead Group’s modern slavery and human trafficking statement for the financial year ending 31 October 2020.
 It was approved by Woodhead Group’s board of directors on 1st April 2022.